everpub/openscienceprize/proposal.md

 more comprehensive computational workflow.

-First and foremost, we need a compute-independent specification describing the computational workflow including not only the dependencies and environment needed to execute the code, but also the meta-data needed to indicate the inputs, outputs, and configuration parameters of the that describe the workflow at a semantic level.
+First and foremost, we need a compute-independent specification of the computational workflow including not only the dependencies and environment needed to execute the code, but also the meta-data needed to indicate the inputs, outputs, and configuration parameters that describe the workflow at a semantic level.
 Such a specification would permit introspection of the repository to support execution, composition, and remixing.